JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 ### HMI Levels
 When your app is connected to the head unit you will receive notifications when the SDL app's HMI status changes.
 Your app can be in one of four different `hmiLevel`s:

-HMI Level   | The App's UI Status
+HMI Level   | What does this mean?
 ------------|------------------------------------------------------------
 NONE        | The user has not yet opened your app, or the app has been killed.
 BACKGROUND  | The user has opened your app, but is currently in another part of the head unit.